 Our Accomplished Faculty

-The Department has twelve faculty members, all of whom are active in their respective fields.
+The Department has ten faculty members, all of whom are active in their respective fields.

 The department has special strengths in cognitive science, value theory, and history of philosophy.
 We also have at least one specialist in each of the following areas: aesthetics, epistemology, ethics, feminist philosophy, logic, metaphysics, philosophy of language, philosophy of mind, philosophy of science and political philosophy.